WojciechLamperski/Java-Collections/SET | Object, AbstractCollection, AbstractSet | Iterable, Collection.md

 ## Implementations of Set, and/or NavigableSet and extensions of AbstractSet

 ### HashSet<E>
+#### ⏰ Performance & Time complexity: Provides O(1) average-time complexity for add, remove, and contains operations.
+Iteration is O(n) and typically slightly faster than LinkedHashSet (no linked-list overhead), but slower than TreeSet for ordered traversals.

 - Implements Set<E>, backed by a HashMap (keys are the elements, values are dummy objects).
 - Unordered, allows null.
 - add(), remove(), contains() work in O(1) average time.